jacobobryant/biff/libs/authenticate/docs/schema.md

 :subject   ; string, subject line
 :html      ; string, html email body
 :text      ; string, text email body
-:template  ; one of #{:signin-link :signin-code}
-:url       ; string, the signin link.
-Set when :template is :signin-link.
 :code      ; string, the signin code.
-Set when :template is :signin-code.
 ```

 `:subject`, `:html`, and `:text` are provided by the default template.
 You can
-use these and ignore `:template`, `:url`, and `:code`, or you can instead use
+use these and ignore `:code`, or you can instead use `:code` to generate your
-the latter parameters to generate your own subject / html / text.
+own subject / html / text.

 ## Appearance

 ### :biff.auth/app-name

 String.
-The user-visible name of the application, used on the signin form and in
+The user-visible name of the application.
+When provided, it is shown on
-signin emails.
+the signin page.

 ### :biff.auth/primary-color

 String, default `#4F46E5` (indigo).
-The primary color for the signin form.
+The primary color for the signin page.

 ### :biff.auth/accent-color

 String, default `#818CF8` (light indigo).
-The accent color for the signin form.
+The accent color for the signin page.

 ### :biff.auth/logo-url

 String.
-If set, used to display a logo on the signin form.
+If set, used to display a logo on the signin page.

 ## Captcha